Anime / Aura Battler Dunbine

 What do unicorns, pixies and colossal, insect-like robots all have in common?
 They're all heavily featured in Aura Battler Dunbine

-tells the story of Show Zama, a Japanese motocross fan who, after a botched trick, falls into the fantasy world of Byston Well.
+tells the story of Shou Zama, a Japanese motocross fan who, after a botched trick, falls into the fantasy world of Byston Well.
 There he is taken in by Drake Luft, a local lord, and is taught to pilot "Aura Battlers", which serve as the show's mecha.
-Things seem to be going well for him in the new world until Show meets with local resistance
+Things seem to be going well for him in the new world until Shou meets with local resistance

-leader Neal Given, who tells Show about a much darker side to Drake.
-Thus, Show takes up his Dunbine to fight alongside his new allies, and eventually takes his fight to odder and more fantastic locales.Dunbine
+leader Neal Given, who tells Shou about a much darker side to Drake.
+Thus, Shou takes up his Dunbine to fight alongside his new allies, and eventually takes his fight to odder and more fantastic locales.Dunbine

 is mostly known not for its rather formulaic plot, but for its interesting concept of setting Humongous Mecha